dboyko-qa/XM_UI_automation/README.md

-# Sample UI test automation project for XM.com site
+# Sample UI test automation project for https://xm.com

 ## <a name="ToolsUsed">Tools Used</a>